kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-10-spains-simple-passes-forward-are-refreshing.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/10/Image-10Jul2024_00:17:45.png"
 ---

-Watching France, Portugal, or England pass sideways is like drinking hot Dasani water, while watching Spain is like chugging an ice-cold glass of water.
+Watching France, Portugal, or England pass sideways is like drinking hot Dasani water in the sun, while watching Spain is like chugging an ice-cold glass of water in the shade.
 It's refreshing to see a team pass forward through the middle of the pitch.

 <!---more--->